Monday, August 18, 2025

 “This is what inclusive investment looks like,” said Obinna Ukachukwu, Growth Executive leading the Retail & Consumer Banking Directorate at Sterling Bank.
 “This initiative goes beyond access to education, it’s access to a future.
 Education remains the most valuable asset anyone can have, and we’re proud to stand behind young Nigerians as they claim it.”

 “We’re moving beyond charity,” Suleiman said.
 “This is about building systems that last and it is much bigger than hundreds of scholarships.
-It’s about the future those brilliant young minds will build for our country.”
+It’s about the future of those brilliant young minds we build for our country.”

 About Sterling Bank